ilanschnell/bitarray/README.rst

 ``itersearch(sub_bitarray, /)`` -> iterator
-   Searches for the given sub_bitarray in self, and return an iterator over the start positions where bitarray matches self.
+   Searches for the given sub_bitarray in self, and return an iterator over the start positions where sub_bitarray matches self.

 ``pack(bytes, /)``
    Extend the bitarray from a bytes-like object, where each byte corresponds to a single bit.
 The byte ``b'\x00'`` maps to bit 0 and all other bytes map to bit 1.

-   This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects (for example NumPy's ndarray object) which have a different memory view.
+   This method, as well as the ``.unpack()`` method, are meant for efficient transfer of data between bitarray objects to other Python objects (for example NumPy's ndarray object) which have a different memory view.

    New in version 2.5.0: allow bytes-like argument.